claranet/cloud-deploy-docs/source/rst/commands.rst

 		* ...
 		* Resuming auto-scaling group processes ['Terminate', 'Launch']

  In case of failure during the safe deployment process, if the instances were disabled/deregistered from their Load Balancer, they stay in this state.
-At the next deploy/redeploy action, a new complet deployment will be performed on them and if no error occurs, they will be enabled/registered in their Load Balancer.
+At the next deploy/redeploy action, a new complete deployment will be performed on them and if no error occurs, they will be enabled/registered in their Load Balancer.

 Here is a workflow diagram for more details :